 Lack of resources and training, burnout and stress in the work environment may also contribute to elder abuse by members of the aged care workforce.
-Important cultural factors relating to abuse and neglect of older people are emerging [2,5,9,11] and are important in the context of aged care in Australia.
-Only one study focussed on the older people’s understanding of elder abuse.
+Important cultural factors relating to abuse and neglect of older people are emerging [2,5,8,11,16] and are important in the context of aged care in Australia.
+These cultural factors include expectations of duty to care or to be cared for by a family member, and the understanding of sufficient respect and attention that an older people should receive.

-Service providers – individuals and organisations – have a moral, ethical and regulatory responsibility to recognise, prevent and redress neglect and harm of older people.
+Service providers – individuals and organisations – have a moral, ethical, and regulatory responsibility to recognise, prevent and redress neglect and harm of older people.
 The requirements for reporting are evolving and people need to be aware of the legislative requirements for action and the protective and supportive resources which are available.
 [1-3] However, service providers may need to distinguish between situations of family stress rather than abuse in deciding what action to take.
 [7,8] Indirect intervention by way of mediation and support services could be beneficial in some cases but should take into account the best interest of the older person.
 Different interventions have been studied but their effect is unclear and recommendations are difficult to make as the studies are generally scarce, of low quality, diverse in their intent and design, and on a small scale.

 The included systematic reviews are of variable quality and include research of variable methodological design and rigour.
 Research into elder abuse is growing but is hampered by a lack of agreement on definitions and measurement.
+Only one study focussed on the older people’s understanding of elder abuse.